If you’re looking for the fastest way to get ripped and shredded then you need to work smart and not just hard.

 You are what you eat…

-If your diet isn’t on point, you’ll find it almost impossible to get ripped and lean.
+In other words, if your diet isn’t on point, you’ll find it almost impossible to get ripped and lean.

 Here’s the golden rules.